})();

 Medical Disclaimer: This article provides general travel and vehicle safety information.
 It is not medical advice-please consult with a healthcare professional regarding heat illness prevention and treatment.

 Picture this: It's 6 AM in Phoenix, and the temperature is already climbing toward what meteorologists predict will be a scorching 115°F day.
 While most travelers are still planning their departure for mid-morning, smart road trippers are already cruising down I-10 with cool air flowing and clear roads ahead.
-The difference between a miserable, dangerous journey and a comfortable drive often comes down to timing your route based on temperature predictions, preparation, and understanding how extreme heat affects both your vehicle and your safety.
+The difference between a miserable, dangerous journey and a comfortable drive often comes down to checking weather conditions along your entire route, preparation, and understanding how extreme heat affects both your vehicle and your safety.

 Car driving through extreme heat conditions Whether you're a long-haul trucker crossing the Mojave, a family heading to summer vacation, or a motorcycle enthusiast planning a desert adventure, extreme heat driving presents unique challenges that can turn a routine trip into a dangerous ordeal.
 From engine overheating and tire blowouts to heat exhaustion and increased accident risks, temperatures above 100°F demand respect and preparation.